 On October 23, 2016 we lost a very good friend, long-time colleague, and mentor — Dr. Bryan Found.
-His passing came as a great shock to me and it has taken some time to process this new reality.
+His passing came as a great shock and it has taken some time to process this new reality.

 Bryan was truly a great guy and I considered him to be a very good friend.
 I was fortunate to attend many of his lectures and workshops over the years.
 Bryan had a unique approach to forensic science.
 In my opinion his insights and knowledge were unequalled.
-In recent years I also had the very great honour and privilege of working with him on various projects.
+In recent years I also had the honour and privilege of working with him on various projects.

 The conference was organized by NIST’s Law Enforcement Standards Office (OLES) in collaboration with the AAFS — Questioned Document Section, the ABFDE, the ASQDE, the FBI Laboratory, the NIJ and SWGDOC.

 Like many document examiners I consider Huber and Headrick’s 1999 textbook, Handwriting Identification: Facts and Fundamentals, to be a seminal work.1